 Actually, I suggested that we pursue React for ArMS development but was quickly shot down.
 So when I presented the idea of a mobile application we had a few application frameworks in mind.
 Ionic, React Native, and Xamarin.
 Xamarin was quickly tossed out by me.
 It was then down to Ionic and React Native.

 Ionic is great, but it was simply not what we were looking for.
 I’ll spare you the details of that 1-month long decision, but we ended up using React Native.

-Now, going into this I didn’t have any RN experience.
+Now, going into this I didn’t have any React experience.
 So this was going to be both a challenge and a learning experience.

 We wanted to create a version of our application that would be able to run offline in case a service technician was offline or in an area of poor service.
-We didn’t quite get this implemented before I left Arete, but the idea was to save data locally to the device and check device connection status on load.
-If the device was offline, we would then load stored data for application use.
+We didn’t quite get this implemented before I left Arete, but the idea was just basic offline persistence.

-The next requirement was that it was data friendly.
+Our next requirement was that it was data-friendly.
 Not all of our customers had unlimited data plans, nor did all of them have access to wifi endpoints wherever their technicians were.

 The remaining requirements were that the application was pretty and easy to use.
 I wanted it to feel native to the user.

 I, unfortunately, did not get too far into the application.
 But here is a list of what I was able to complete prior to my departure from Arete: